Here's the deal:

 The subtle design is easy on the eyes and nice to look at, but on the other hand, it may come off as a little spartan.
 Beauty is in the eye of the beholder, though.
 If you like that look, go for it!

-This ring is extraordinary well-built and only between ten and twenty dollars, including shipping.
+This ring is extraordinarily well-built and only between ten and twenty dollars, including shipping.
 It’s also got a nice glimmer with the cubic zirconia and will make people do a double-take.
-It’s a great option for someone not looking to spend as much.
+It’s a great option for someone not looking for style on a budget.

 Real sterling silver and cubic zirconia give this ring the look of sophisticated white gold or platinum setting.